Skip to main content

 Shared architecture is fine.
 Undifferentiated product is not.

-Thousands of apps share UIKit, SwiftUI, RevenueCat, Supabase, and OpenAI.
+Thousands of apps share SwiftUI, RevenueCat, Supabase, and OpenRouter.
 Apple knows this.
 What gets flagged is when the product, listing, and binary fingerprint all look like a copy of something else.
+Shared architecture alone does not guarantee approval — differentiation is product + listing + binary.
 Your job before submitting:

 • Keep the architecture (it’s yours now anyway).